SoftwareDefinedBuildings/handbook/Git/basics.md

 Command | Purpose | Options
 --- | --- | ---
 git config | Configuration.
 Change your username and password, use --global for every repository |
-git diff | View changes that have occurred in tracked files |
+git blame | Show who, what, and when something changed in a file | git diff | View changes that have occurred in tracked files |
-git log | Show history of commits starting with latest commit | -p <file> (file changes over time) git status | Show the status of different files and changes since the most recent commit | -s (short),
+git log | Show history of commits starting with latest commit | -p <file> (file changes over time) git status | Show the status of different files and changes since the most recent commit | -s (short)